the2nd/ykluks/README.md

 1. Comment out all lines in crypttab.
 2. Change the line with "rd.luks.uuid=..." in /etc/default/grub to "rd.ykluks.uuid=..."
+3. Change the line with "rd.qubes.hide_all_usb" in /etc/default/grub to "rd.ykluks.hide_all_usb"

 Now we have to recreate the grub config and the initramfs.